 2016 – : The Dream Continues

 In January 2016, the Jacob’s Pillow Board unanimously selected Pamela Tatge to carry on the ideals originally envisioned by Ted Shawn: to create, present, and preserve an unparalleled variety of dance forms; to educate young artists; and to engage audiences deeply and meaningfully in the great art form of dance.
-Now overseeing her fourth season as Director, Tatge is interacting with the Berkshire community in exciting new ways, introducing year-round programming and nurturing an expanded schedule of Pillow Lab residencies for artists, ensuring that Jacob’s Pillow will continue to evolve and thrive for decades to come.
+Now overseeing her fourth season as Executive & Artistic Director, Tatge is interacting with the Berkshire community in exciting new ways, introducing year-round programming and nurturing an expanded schedule of Pillow Lab residencies for artists, ensuring that Jacob’s Pillow will continue to evolve and thrive for decades to come.

 The friendly, down-home traditions at Jacob’s Pillow, such as the ringing bell announcing that the Ted Shawn Theatre is open for seating and pre-curtain speeches, are carried over from Shawn’s day.
 Through careful and considered expansions and renovations of Jacob’s Pillow programs and campus, this historic site in American dance retains the rustic ambiance of “the farm”, as Shawn called it, while continuing to open new doors for dancers and audiences from around the world.